ONLINE HELP

 • the initial size and position of the widget.
 This position and this size are expressed in cells.
 The number of cells was defined in the "Details" tab of the control description window.
 If the position or the size is modified for a widget, the position of the next widgets is automatically updated.

-Remark: The maximum widget size corresponds to the maximum size of the internal window associated with the widget.
+Note: The maximum size of the Widget corresponds to the maximum size of the internal window associated with the Widget..
 For example, if the maximum widget size is set to two cells of 150 pixels in width and one cell of 150 pixels in height, the maximum size of the corresponding internal window must be set to 300 pixels x 150 pixels.

 • the widget caption.
-This caption is important: it will appear in the context menu (AAF) to allow the user to display the widget.
+This label is important: it will appear in the context menu (FAA) to enable the user to display the Widget..

-Remark: You also have the ability to define the position and size of widgets in the editor.
+Note: You can also define the position and size of Widgets directly in the editor..

 Configuring a Dashboard control in the editor